Metal detecting rules UK – Code of practice

 Rules for metal detecting

-As with most hobbies and a general life skill, most things you undertake will have some kind of overseeing body for the hobby.
+As with most hobbies and a general life skill, most things you undertake will have some kind of overseeing body responsible for the hobby.

 This could either be funded by government, privately funded by memberships or undertaken by enthusiasts as a voluntary body.